Research Training Programme (RTP)

 - Modules for PhD students in the early stages of their studies, for example on research design and research methods

-- More advanced modules and short courses that are intended for more experienced research students already engaged in data gathering and data analysis
+- More advanced modules and short courses that are intended for more experienced research students already well into their research project